JulianFeinauer/iotdb-operator/README.md

 # Simple IoTDB Operator for Kubernetes

+Proof of Concept Implementation of an Operator to provide IoTDB Instances in Kubernetes.

 ## Create a Single Node Instance

-Proof of Concept Implementation of an Operator to provide IoTDB Instances in Kubernetes.
-An IoTDB Instance can be created by creating a CRD as the following example:
+A single-node IoTDB Instance can be created by creating a CRD as the following example:

 ```
 apiVersion: jfeinauer.dev/v1